the-lockedcraft-legacy-organization/ParamnesticCure/README.md

 # Instructions
 ## Installing:
-PC is drag-and-drop; simply put it in the plugins folder of the server instance running your block logger and creative limiter.<br /><br />
+PC is drag-and-drop; drop the jar into the plugins folder of whatever instance is running your logger and limiter.

 Note that PC requires a database; by default, it uses SQLite.<br />
 If you would like to use a different engine, please specify it in the configuration.<br />
 ## Usage:
-Once PC is installed, simply ignore its presence.
+Once PC is installed, simply ignore forget it is there.
 Commands sent to the block logger will be intercepted and executed with corrections for incompatibilities.

 # Configuration
-Note that, on first installation, Paramnestic will default to a config suited for RestrictedCreative and CoreProtect<br />
+Note that, on its first installation, Paramnestic will default to a config suited for RestrictedCreative and CoreProtect.<br />
-In that regard, it is helpful to first view the default configuration, as found [here](https://github.com/the-lockedcraft-legacy-organization/ParamnesticCure/blob/main/src/main/resources/config.yml).
+Viewing that default configuration can be very helpful; it can be found [here](https://github.com/the-lockedcraft-legacy-organization/ParamnesticCure/blob/main/src/main/resources/config.yml).
 ```yaml
 configVersion: Last update of PC that substantially changed the config.
 Please do not change this.
 creativeManager: The plugin being used to manage creative block states.